Koredotcom/docs/docs/xo/contactcenter/integrations/multibot-integration-with-genesys/multibot-agentai-integration-with-genesys.md

 4. Click **Create Flow**.
 The final architect flow looks like the following screenshot:
 <img src="../images/create-flow-33.png" alt="create-flow" title="create-flow" style="border: 1px solid gray; zoom:80%;">

-!!!
-"Notes"
+!!! notes

     * Inside the **Transfer to ACD** node, select the **queue name** where you want to transfer the call.
     * The **Transcription node** is optional, if you have already enabled Voice Transcription and Audio Monitoring in the queue level voice configuration.
     * Architect flow is required as a mandatory step, as it directs the incoming call to the Genesys agent desktop.